Organic Onion Soup Mix: Uses, Benefits & Top Brand Comparisons

 Is Organic Onion Soup Mix Gluten-Free?

-Most are gluten-free, but always check the label.
-Some brands may add wheat-based fillers or produce their mixes in facilities that process gluten.
+Most are gluten-free, but always check labels.
+Some brands use wheat-based fillers or process in shared facilities.

 How Long Does Organic Onion Soup Mix Last?